jion/python-scraper/README.md

 (also, as is evident, I didn't use a BDD/TDD approach, I just create the Test Suite after having code working).

-# Final Considerations
+# Final Considerations and conclusion
-Appart from the assumptions described above, I tried to make the code the most decoupled I could.
+Apart from the assumptions described above, I tried to make the code the most decoupled I could.
 In some parts I decided to do it in a more "hardcore" fashion for the sake of the example, but I tried to explain in comments when that was the case.
-Also, I tried to document all classes (it was not so as I would wish with functions) and did some investigation in more pythonic ways to do some parts of the code.
+Also, I tried to document all classes (it was not so as I would wish with methods) and did some investigation to refactor in more pythonic ways some parts of the code.

 Also I left with some unresolved questions like a proper way to place and execute the test (my test case file is just in the same path where the tested module is stored, and I didn't